Citizenship – Indian Constitution [GK Notes PDF]

 (2) Article 6: Acquisition of citizenship of persons coming from Pakistan:

-Those who left Pakistan and settled in India before July 19, 1948, will be considered Indian citizens.
-But those who came to India after July 19, 1948, will also become citizens of India if they apply to the higher authorities before the date of enactment of the Constitution (January 26, 1950).
+• But those who came to India after July 19, 1948, will also become citizens of India if they apply to the government authority before January 26, 1950.

 (3) Article 7: Provides selected immigrants to Pakistan with citizenship rights.